Giphy/GiphyAPI/README.md

 ## GIPHY STICKER API
-The Giphy API now provides endpoints that returns animated stickers (aka animated GIFs with transparent backgrounds).
-Available endpoints:
+The Giphy API that provide only animated stickers (aka animated GIFs with transparent backgrounds) in the responses.
+The available endpoints are as follows:

     - Sticker Search
-    - Sticker Roulette (random)
+    - Sticker Roulette (Random)
     - Sticker Trending
     - Sticker Translate

 ### STICKER API PUBLIC KEY : dc6zaTOxFJmzC

+Note: the public key is subject to rate limit constraints.
+We do not encourage live production deployments to use the public key.

 ### STICKER Search Endpoint